S0raWasTaken/S0raWasTaken/README.md

 In this profile, you'll mostly find software written in Rust, which is my favorite programming language!<br>

-I'm a 19 years old, male and brazilian developer.
-My native language is Portuguese, but I also speak English fluently and I'm on my way studying Japanese too.
+I'm 21 years old developer.
+My native language is Portuguese, but I also speak English (C2).

-I'm also a bit experienced on blockchain development with [Substrate](https://substrate.dev).
-My first job was at [InvArch](https://invarch.network) and I had a real good time there.
+I'm also experienced on blockchain development with [Substrate](https://substrate.dev).
+My first job was at [InvArch](https://invarch.network).

 I own a Void server that's been running for a whole year non-stop by now, hosting some Discord bots and some funny websites I made too.
 Server administration and backend development is for sure one of my skills and I really love it.
 <details>